kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-kemtls.md

 particular, this includes any alerts sent by the server in response to client Certificate and KEMCiphertext messages.

-# Key schedule

-## Negotiation

-1. Add KEMs to ``supported_groups`` and KEM public key to ``key_shares``.
-1. Add ``KEMTLSwithSomeKEM`` to ``signature_algorithms``.
-  1. Alternatively, use DC draft and add it to ``signature_algorithms_dc``.
-1. Server replies with KEM ciphertext encapsulated to KEM public key (or HRR).
-1. Server replies with CA-signed KEM public-key X.509 certificate.
-  1. Alternatively, use DC draft and reply with KEM delegated credential.
-1. Server MUST NOT submit ``CertificateVerify`` message.
-1. Client detects that KEMTLS is being used via the "signature algorithm", ie. the type of credential provided by the server.
-1. Client encapsulates ciphertext to server and transmits it as ``ClientKEMCiphertext`` (or piggy-back on ``ClientKeyExchange``?).
-1. Client submits ``ClientFinished``.
-1. Client completed handshake.
-1. Server submits ``ServerFinished``.
-1. Server completes handshake.

-TODO probably split off DC into separate paragraph.

-## Handshake Secret

-The Handshake secret ``HS`` is derived from the ephemeral key exchange shared secret.

-    ...
-                         v
-    ephemeral_kem_shared -> HKDF-Extract = Handshake Secret
-                         v
-    ...

-## Authenticated Handshake Secret

-After deriving ``HS``, the Handshake Secret, from the ephemeral keys, we need an additional handshake secret in KEMTLS.
-We require this additional handshake secret as we need an (implicitly) authenticated handshake secret to encrypt any client credentials under.
-Otherwise we do not have confidentiality for the client certificate.

-``AHS`` is derived from the hanshake secret and the static shared key.
-We change the derivation of the main secret accordingly.

-                      Handshake Secret
-                         |
-                         v
-                        Derive-Secret(., "derived", "")
-                         |
-                         v
-    static_server_shared -> HKDF.Extract = Authenticated Handshake Secret
-                         |
-                         +-----> Derive-Secret(., "c ahs traffic",
-                         |                     ClientHello...ClientKemCiphertext)
-                         |                     = client_authenticated_handshake_traffic_secret
-                         |
-                         +-----> Derive-Secret(., "s ahs traffic",
-                         |                     ClientHello...ClientKemCiphertext)
-                         |                     = server_authenticated_handshake_traffic_secret
-                         |
-                         v
-                        Derive-Secret(., "derived", "")
-                         |
-                         v
-    static_client_shared -> HKDF.Extract = Main Secret
-                         v

-``shared_secret_static_client_kem`` is the shared secret encapsulated to the client's public key.
-If there is no client authentication, it's simply replaced by ``0``.

-                         v
-                       0 -> HKDF.Extract = Main Secret
-                         v

-## Finished keys

-We derived the finished keys from ``MS`` instead of from ``CHTS`` and ``SHTS``.
-We separate them by individual labels and the transcript.

-    finished_client <- HKDF.Expand(MS, "c finished", transcript_up_to_CF)
-    finished_server <- HKDF.Expand(MS, "s finished", transcript_up_to_SF)

 # Record Protocol

 KEMTLS uses the same TLS 1.3 Record Protocol.